 Our harsh Minnesota winters can wreak havoc on your roof.
-Heavy snow loads can create ice dams on your roof causing problems.
+Heavy snow loads can damage your roof structure and with improper insulation and ventilation ice dams can form on your roof causing terrible water damage problems.
 Early and continued snow removal roof maintenance, along with proper ventilation and insulation, can minimize the damage to your soffit, fascia, and gutter systems, as well as prevent interior leaks from the freeze thaw cycle that continues throughout the winter.

 How to know when there’s too much snow on your roof

 The critical concern when determining whether or not your home is bearing an excessive snow load is not the depth of snow on the roof, it’s the weight of the snow.
 Wet snow is significantly heavier than “dry” snow.
 Just six inches of wet snow is approximately equal in weight to thirty eight inches of dry snow.
 You can assess the type of snow accumulation by lifting a few scoops from your yard.
 By the feeling and visual appearance of its density, you should be able to determine if the snow fall is dry or wet.
 Minneapolis regional winter weather reports may advise when excessive snow loads are developing that may threaten roof structures.